-With much of the country dealing with colder than normal temperatures, comfort seems to be top of mind for many people.
-Daily comfort isn’t just making sure you have the proper attire to head outside.
-The colder weather essentially sucks the humidity out of the air, resulting in dry air that can have several negative implications for your household.
+With much of the country dealing with colder than normal temperatures, comfort seems to be one of the most important topics each day.
+Daily comfort is more than making sure you have warm jackets and hats.
+The colder weather really sucks the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.

-Dry air is the culprit for several issues, including everything from an increased risk for sickness to more frequent shocks from static.
-Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that could be prevented with the use of a humidifier.
+Dry air is the cause of many things, including increased static and heightened risk for sickness.
+Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that can be prevented with the use of a humidifier.

 Why does the air dry out?

-The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
-Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
-That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
+Warmer air is able to retain more moisture, which you likely notice when you experience dry skin and chapped lips.
+This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

-Humidification is more than just adding moisture to the air in your home.
-There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier delivers the moisture more consistently and in the maximum capacity, too, so why settle for anything less than ideal comfort?
+Adding moisture isn’t the only factor when it comes to humidification in the home.
+There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you optimal control over the humidity in your home.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier distributes the moisture more consistently and in the maximum capacity too, which will help you reach your indoor comfort.

-- Create a proper environment for indoor plants to thrive.
+- Create an ideal environment for indoor plants to flourish.
 Proper humidification can help your plants live longer.

-You don’t have to suffer because of dry air in the winter.
-Proper humidification of your air is easier than you think, too, so why wait any longer?
-Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
+There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
+Proper humidification of your air is easier than you think too, so why wait any longer?
+Adding a humidifier to your home can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
 If you have questions about how a humidifier can help your Chadron home, give MPC Heating & Cooling a call at 308-832-4321 to learn more.